Geordie-R/coti-docker-node/README.md

-# coti-docker-node
+# Coti Docker Node - Beta
-Here is an easy to use coti docker container menu system to install fresh, or upgrade an existing node that already uses docker.
+Here is an easy to use, coti docker node installer.

+## Instructions

+To either install a fresh coti docker node on a fresh VPS, or to upgrade your current coti docker node, it is the same instructions below.

+Login to your VPS using the root user, or alternatively switch to your root user with ```su - root```

+Then run the following

  ```
  mkdir -p ~/coti-docker-scripts
  cd ~/coti-docker-scripts